jLevere/moth/README.md

 Moth must be run as root to interact with gpio.
 Make sure your file permissions are safe and sane.
+755 is not a bad choice.